 Financial hardship can be one of the factors taken into account when making a decision under this provision, however, it cannot be the only one.
 If financial hardship is the only reason, consideration should be given to writing-off the debt instead.

-In Beadle and Director-General of Social Security (1984) AATA 176 the AAT held that, in order for 'special circumstances' to exist, it must be possible to say that the circumstances in the case in question are 'markedly different from the usual run of cases'.
+In Beadle and Director-General of Social Security (1984) AATA 176 the Tribunal held that, in order for 'special circumstances' to exist, it must be possible to say that the circumstances in the case in question are 'markedly different from the usual run of cases'.
 The circumstances must have 'a particular quality of unusualness that permits them to be described as special'.

 In Secretary, Department of Social Security v Hulls (1991) FCA 58, 22 ALD 570/13 AAR 414, the Federal Court held that it is not possible to set out a complete list of the relevant factors to be taken into account in determining whether special circumstances exist.
 Each case must be considered on its own merits.